 4.2 Parsing JSTQL using Langium

-In this section, the implementation of the parser for JSTQL will be described.
-This section will outline the tool Langium, used as a parser-generator to create the AST used by the tool later to perform the transformations.
+In this section, we describe the implementation of the parser for JSTQL .
+We outline the tool Langium, used as a parser-generator to create the AST used by the tool later to perform the transformations.

 4.2.1 Langium